chinosj89/Raphael-FullStackPortfolio/README.md

 # ISSUES:
 I think the biggest issues i have is in CSS, figuring out how to make the site more creative is the most difficult part.
 I had to go online and somewhat draw as much inspiration without copying anyone's work and still making sure I understand what I am adding to my code.
 When i run into new elements, I make sure I full understand them first before implementing in my site.
 Overall, being creative is a difficulty for me, but I was able to create a site based off the acceptance criteria.

+Also had an issues with Github where my CSS was not uploading; fixed!

-Deployed site is as follows:
+Deployed site is as follows: https://chinosj89.github.io/Raphael-FullStackPortfolio/